Please enable JavaScript to ensure auto alt text generation works properly

 Best for:

-Front-line roles, retail, customer support, internships, or any hiring process that needs to filter for communication skills, professionalism, or alignment with values—not technical depth.
+Front-line roles, retail, customer support, internships, or any hiring process that needs to surface communication skills, professionalism, or environment fit—not technical depth.
+Particularly effective when combined with assessments that measure what AI can't fake: personality tendencies, situational approach, and work environment preferences.

 The business impact of getting interviews right

 When hiring stalls, everything else does too: shipping velocity, customer satisfaction, revenue.
 Interview as a Service doesn’t just fix a broken process.
-It helps teams move faster with more confidence and less bias.
+It helps teams move faster with more confidence and more consistency.

 As AI transforms sourcing, assessment, and even onboarding, IaaS platforms will likely evolve into orchestration layers that combine AI agents with human interviewers.
 But the premise will remain: great hiring starts with great interviews.
 And those are too important to leave to chance.